ThompsonBethany01/Canva_101/README.md

    Templates are only available on the subscription version.
 However to me, they make the subscription more than worth it.
 I suggest signing up for the free trial just to try them out.
 You can create a header and additional visuals for your github profile reademe and cancel if you feel it isn't for you.

+   ### Lock in Place
+   If you have an element you want to lock in place, you can do so to keep from accidently moving it around.
+Simply select the element or multiple elements, and click the lock button in the upper right hand corner.
+Do the opposite to unlock.

+   #### For more tips, here's an [article](https://fallontravels.com/blog/canva-tips-and-tricks).
 </details>

 ## Upload the Final Product